stagenow/docs/edge/source/Profiles/manageapps.md

 1. Select Create New Profile.

 2. Select the MX version from the drop-down menu.
-Note that MX 4.4 doesn’t support installing licenses and configuring simulscan, so select MX 4.3 if these options are required.
+Note that MX 4.4 does not support installing licenses and configuring simulscan, so select MX 4.3 if these options are required.

 3. Select the Manage Applications Wizard, and select Create.